 Once a VO2 max is established, your device can provide a target race time based on your current state of fitness.
 Projected race times can be viewed for 5K, 10K, half-marathon and marathon distances, which will get faster or slower as your fitness goes up or down.
 At all race distances, but especially in longer races such as marathons, there are many important and necessary factors for success that go beyond just aerobic fitness; that’s why it is important to complete proper training for an event to give yourself the best shot at reaching your predicted race times.
 And remember, these times are just predictions, but they give you a good idea of the kind of performances you can reasonably expect, given your physiological data.
 They also provide a terrific goal to try and reach.

 For a real-time assessment of your current ability to perform, look at your performance condition.
-During the first 6 to 20 minutes of your run, this metric analyzes pace, heart rate and heart rate variability.
+During the first 6 to 20 minutes of your run, this metric analyses pace, heart rate and heart rate variability.
 The resulting number is a real-time assessment of the deviation from your baseline VO2 max, with each point on the scale representing about 1% of your VO2 max.
 The higher the number, the higher you can expect to perform.
 Keep in mind that your results may vary a bit during your first few runs with a new device, since it’s still learning your fitness level.
-This will stabilize, and then checking your performance condition will become a reliable day-to-day indicator of your capability.
+This will stabilise, and then checking your performance condition will become a reliable day-to-day indicator of your capability.

 In addition to the alert during the first part of your run, you can add performance condition as a data field to your training screens, and keep an eye on it as your run unfolds.
 The value may move around slightly as you encounter hills or strong winds, but it will trend down once you have been going hard for a while if the run starts to take a toll on you.
 This is an objective way to keep an eye on how your ability to perform is or isn’t declining as you go, because it’s telling you if your body is working harder than normal to run at your current pace.
 So, performance condition can give you a bit of an early “wall” warning and allow you to adjust your tactics before you hit that wall too hard.